For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • 256GB SSD and 8GB RAM.

-The Microsoft Surface Laptop 5 is an ultraportable laptop, weighing 1.29kg.
+The Microsoft Surface Laptop Go 3 is an ultraportable laptop, weighing 1.13kg.
 Its slim design makes it easy to take to university in your bag.

-The small size of the Microsoft Surface Laptop 5 only gives you one USB and Thunderbolt port.
-That being said, the great performance and portability make it a great laptop for uni.
+The Microsoft Surface Laptop Go 3 gives you one USB port and a USB-C port.
+The great performance and portability make it a great laptop for uni.

 Buy now »